k-Mor/QuickFill/README.md

 # QuickFill
-##### V2022.01.23
+V2022.01.23

 ## What is QuickFill?
-##### QuickFill is a Powershell console program that seeks to demystify the ticket creation / response process by copying pre-formatted responses to the system clipboard, while providing useful remarks for a selected topic.
-This program assumes the following about its users:
+<strong>QuickFill is a Powershell console program that seeks to demystify the ticket creation / response process by copying pre-formatted responses to the system clipboard, while providing useful remarks for a selected topic.
+This program assumes the following about its users:</strong>

 1. You are tired of typing the same things over and over while responding to common issues - like printers failing to print.
 2. You realize that you can't remember everything, and would like to be able to search for less common issues quickly